Overview of Undergraduate Programs

 that are developing, maintaining, or marketing computer systems.

-For additional information about the Computer Science and Engineering Technology program go directly to the CSET Web Site.
+Additional information about the Computer Science and Engineering Technology program

 Construction Engineering Technology